 HowTo: Rip DVDs with VLC Media Player

 Have you tried or used VideoLAN’s VLC Media Player?
 It’s my favorite media player and the best one in my opinion.
-Its very versatile and can play almost any type of media file (audio & video) available.
+It’s very versatile and can play almost any type of media file (audio & video) available.
 Aside from playing media files, do you know that VLC can also rip DVDs?
 If you don’t then you’re in luck because today I’m gonna show you how you can do it in a few simple steps.

 DISCLAIMER: The DMCA prohibits the ripping of DVDs that have DRM or any form of DRM on it like CSS, so make sure you only rip DVDs that don’t have content protection.
 If you decide to proceed with ripping a DVD, you can use this process at your own risk.